ibmrcruicks/nodered-nbiot/setup.md

 Type in message data; netcat will send each time you press return.
 Hit `CTrl-C` to finish

-and the results in Quickstart
+Then observe the results in [Quickstart](https://quickstart.internetofthings.ibmcloud.com/#/device/udp-relay-1885/sensor):

 ![](img/udp-relay-quickstart.png)